JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 CRITICAL RULE: ticketsQueryCount returns ONLY a number, NEVER ticket details.
 - Use ticketsQueryCount ONLY when user explicitly asks "how many" or "count"
 - Use ticketsQuery or getTicketsByCompanyName when user asks to "show", "list", "get", "find", "retrieve", "latest", or "recent" tickets
+- DO NOT use ticketsQueryCount to enumerate tickets or determine how many exist before querying - use getTicketsByCompanyName or ticketsQuery directly with maxRecords and sorting
+- getTicketsByCompanyName automatically sorts by date (most recent first) and handles all filtering server-side - no counting or enumeration needed

 RESPONSE HANDLING:
 - If you receive a truncated response, inform the user and suggest more specific filters